Best Reranker for Healthcare AI

 The chain reaction:

-• Lower cost: fewer input tokens and fewer retries
+Fewer input tokens and fewer retries.

 In healthcare, that is the difference between a demo and a system clinicians and payors can rely on.